universalsequences/go-zequencer/README.md

 for "smaller/medium" amounts of data.

 The main usecase here, is when you care about a certain set of contracts and its events, and want lightning fast data availability.

+Also all the contracts and events are hardcoded and Zequencer-specific.
+Making it more general-purpose would allow this system to be used